mussatto/mussatto.github.io/_posts/2016-10-22-golang-safe-cast.markdown

 The program does a panic and the whole executable exits and shutdown.

-Luckily, there is a safe / safer way to avoid system panic when casting in golanguage:
+Luckily, there is a safe / safer way to avoid system panic when casting in GoLang:

 ```go
 var firstVar interface{}